lightly-io/team-awareness-training/README.md

 Please don't be shy to do pull requests as well.
 I'd love to update this course based on your ideas.

+## Todo
+- Change session numbers on Well-being to number 6.
+- Add a new session at number 7 - the group picks contents from a list.
+- Update form based on latest live version.
+- Update recommended books to a link to the book list in the workshop repo.
+- Link to research.
+- Use Grammarly to identify spellning and grammar errors

 ## AAQ (Anticipated Asked Questions)
 ### Can anyone run this course?
 Yes!
 As long as they have the time and the motivation.